Guided tours of Oslo City Hall

 If a particular focus is preferred, please let us know in the comment section in the booking form and we will do our best to compliment your preference.

-About the guided tours
+About the private guided tours

 Some galleries are not be available during the tour, and changes may occur on short notice.